 Situated on the Golden Circle route Þingvellir offers the visitor unique history and sensational natural wonders.
 The cliff of the Almanngjá gorge, where the Eurasian and North-American tectoni1c plates ‘meet’, is simply stunning.
-Since around the end of the ice age these continental plates have been edging apart, producing the rift valley and some incredible geological features and scenery.
-You will see fabulous views over Þingvellir, the picturesque lake and church.
+Since around the end of the ice age, these continental plates have been edging apart, producing the rift valley and some incredible geological features and scenery.
+You will see fabulous views over Þingvellir, the picturesque lake, and church.
 There has been a church at Þingvellir since the 11th century, but the beautiful wooden church you see today was built in 1859.
-More information about Þingvellir, its facilities and attractions can be found here.
+Read more about Þingvellir National Park’s facilities and attractions.

 Snaefellsjokull National Park

 Snæfellsjökull National Park in West Iceland is small in size but very big on wonders as it fully encircles the magnificent 1,446 m high Snæfellsjökull glacier.
 A Snæfellsjökull glacier hike would take you on a guided tour to the summit of this mesmeric peak.
 This is the only national park in Iceland which reached the coast when it was originally formed.
 The marine life, seabirds, magical beaches and fisherman’s coves with old shipwrecks, unspoiled headlands, the ancient Vatnshellir lava tube cave, and beautiful fishing villages with colorful stories make this an enchanting place.
-You can read more about Snæfellsnes here.
+Read more about Snæfellsnes.